FriendlyUser/cad_tickers/ReadMe.md

 ## Cad Tickers

-*Note* Anything below `0.2.0` should be considered testing, code, the apis are subject to change until `0.2.0`.

-Set of utilities modules designed to scrap data from the web.

-Will write more documentation later, for now refer to test cases.

 For the tsx searching, it was kinda tedious to test each of the possible values, as a result, only `exchanges` and `marketcap` values are validated.

 Given the new redesign of the web.tmxmoney site, don't expect the existing api to work